Family train travel

-Some journeys to ski resorts involve a change of station in Paris - so that you can change from a Eurostar train to a TGV, Corail Lunea or City Night Line train.
+Some journeys to ski resorts involve a change of station in Paris - so that you can change from a Eurostar train to a TGV or sleeper train.

 With young children in tow, the idea of doing this on the Metro or RER can seem daunting and can put skiers off what would otherwise be a lovely family journey.

-But in fact, it is easy to do with a taxi - either a pre-booked one where the driver greets you at the end of the Eurostar platform, or one from the taxi rank a few metres away from the Eurostar platform.
+Instead, do the change of station in Paris by taxi - either a pre-booked one where the driver greets you at the end of the Eurostar platform, or one from the taxi rank a few metres away from the Eurostar platform.
 You can find out all about how to do this easily on our How to change in Paris section.
 What is so important to note is that many really great family resorts do require a change in Paris to reach them by train, the taxi transfers make this very straightforward to do.

 The easiest way to change station in Paris

-If you are changing station in Paris, and have children in tow, then by far the easiest way to do this is by pre-booked taxi.
+As mentioned, if you are changing station in Paris, and have children in tow, then by far the easiest way to do this is by pre-booked taxi.
 To show you what it's like, we've made a one-minute film - and had quite a lot of fun doing it!
-Don't show this film the the kids, or they might insist that you all dress this way...
+Don't show this film the the kids, or they might insist that you all dress up this way...

-Certainly this makes the change of station very simple and straightforward.
+Certainly a taxi will make the change of station very simple and straightforward.

 Luggage for families